cassamb/kpop-guessing-game-js/README.md

   * Multiple Choice Buttons
 * <u>**Ending Page**</u>: Page that is displayed once the user completes the game and displays the user's final score.
   * Final Score
+  * **Home Button**

+The **bold** elements denote components of the UI that were not required in the original assignment specification; however, they are included in this implementation in an effort to improve the usability and user experience while operating the program.

 ### Logical Requirements